-Anil Baijal likely to replace Najeeb Jung as Delhi's next Lieutenant Governor
+Anil Baijal appointed Delhi's next Lieutenant Governor

-President Pranab Mukherjee accepted the outgoing LG's resignation on Wednesday.
+President Pranab Mukherjee accepted outgoing LG Najeeb Jung's resignation on Wednesday.

-Former Union Home Secretary Anil Baijal has been proposed to replace Najeeb Jung as Lieutenant Governor of the National Capital Region, reports said on Wednesday, after President Pranab Mukherjee accepted Jung’s resignation.
+Former Union Home Secretary Anil Baijal was appointed Lieutenant Governor of the National Capital Region, reports said on Wednesday, after President Pranab Mukherjee accepted outgoing LG Najeeb Jung’s resignation.
+External Affairs Minister Sushma Swaraj took to Twitter to welcome Baijal as the new Delhi LG.

 A 1969 Indian Administrative Service officer, Baijal had served as a union home secretary in the Atal Bihari Vajpayee government in 2004.
 He was also the Secretary General of the Federation of the Indian Airlines and retired from the post in 2006.
 In the past, he has held important posts like Chief Secretary of Andaman and Nicobar Islands, Additional Secretary in the Information & Broadcast Ministry and vice-chairman of Delhi Development Authority.